 On a personal note, Sharon has produced MANY MANY things over her years but her best productions by far are her children.
 Fourteen year old Samuel and Twelve year old Anna, along with Dad Jay and dogs Rosie and Charlie, make up the family she’s always dreamed of.

-Katie won RTDNA Golden Mike Awards in 2015 and 2016, has been nominated for four Emmy awards, and was a finalist for the Livingston Award for Young Journalists.
+Katie has won RTDNA Golden Mike Awards, has been nominated for several Emmy awards, and was a finalist for the Livingston Award for Young Journalists.
 She also has multiple first place photography awards from the San Diego chapter of the Society of Professional Journalists and the San Diego Press Club.
 She is a graduate of the Medill School of Journalism at Northwestern University, where she also rowed for the Northwestern Crew Team.

-She is passionate about public media, and about NPPA - which has shaped her career in incredibly helpful ways.
-When she's not behind a camera (or sometimes she still is), she loves to snowboard, scuba dive, go on long runs with her dog, and travel the world.
-She's seen 34 countries so far, but her best stories still come from her own hometown, and from just across the border in Mexico.
+She is passionate about impactful visual storytelling, and about NPPA - which has shaped her career in incredibly helpful ways.
+When she's not behind a camera (or sometimes she still is), she loves to snowboard, SCUBA dive, go on long runs with her dog, and travel the world.
+She's seen 37 countries so far, but her favorite stories still come from her own home state and just across the border in Mexico.

 Every day Joseph Huerta is behind the lens, his goal is to open others up to new perspectives.